nikiwit/Sara/README.md

 ## 📁 Project Structure

-*Make sure to request environment files for up-to-date settings (.env files are in gitignore by default for security reasons).*
+*Request environment files for up-to-date settings (.env files are in gitignore by default for security reasons).*

 ```
 APURAG/